tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-* If looking up a ClientHelloOuter extension takes time linear in the number of extensions, the overall decoding process would take O(M\*N) time, where M is the number of ClientHelloOuter extensions ClientHelloOuter and N is the size of OuterExtensions.
+* If looking up a ClientHelloOuter extension takes time linear in the number of extensions, the overall decoding process would take O(M\*N) time, where M is the number of extensions in ClientHelloOuter and N is the size of OuterExtensions.
 This problem can be mitigated with a more efficient lookup, such as sorting ClientHelloOuter extensions and using binary search.